emaloney/MBDataEnvironment/README.md

 #### Includes

 An MBML file can *include* another file.
-When a file is included, any declarations contained within that file are processed as though they were declared within the including file at the point where the `<Include>` tag was encountered.
+When a file is included, any declarations in that file are processed as though they were declared in the including file at the point where the `<Include>` tag was encountered.

 The `<Include>` tag requires the `file` attribute and accepts an optional `if` attribute: